KennyZhangatang/KennyBluestampPortfolio/index.md

 <img src="finalCrop.png" alt="chopped cheese">

-Figure 2: This is the schematic for building milestone 2
+Figure 2: This is the schematic for building milestone 2.
+This is very similar to miletone 1, except that instead of the LED blinking when the button is pressed, that output is changed to a speaker turning off.
+The schematic is a good thing to build to get a sense of how the button interacts with the speaker, and then the next step should be building the cardboard button with tinfoil, essentially making a DIY button with wires hooked up to the tinfoil.

 # First Milestone